 We live in a frenzied world.
 Many of us find that the relentless pace and constant distractions of our lives greatly limit our abilities to do anything well, including forming an authentic identity.
 Being authentic is such a struggle that many people have given up the quest for an integrated, whole self.
 Becoming Real addresses this critical personal and cultural crisis.
 Through personal stories, spiritual ruminations, and philosophical analysis, Sessions explores what it means to be authentic—suggesting paths to follow for those who wish to lead more genuine and happy lives.

 A native of South Dakota, Robert Sessions earned a BA from Drake University and a PhD in philosophy from the University of Michigan.
-He has taught philosophy and humanities at four colleges, including twenty-six years at Kirkwood Community College in Iowa City.
+He taught philosophy and humanities at four colleges, including twenty-six years at Kirkwood Community College in Iowa City.

 From the Introduction:

 The signs and symptoms are everywhere: contemporary humans, especially in America, are hungry.
 They are searching for something difficult to name or describe and thus doubly difficult to find.
 Many people join groups such as those that revolve around motorcycles or tailgating parties only to discover that these associations offer only thin gruel to feed this hunger.
 Others seek extreme, adrenaline-driven activities to fill the void they feel deep in their beings, only to realize that such thrills fall short of satisfying this deep desire.
 Still others flock to gated communities to live among people just like themselves only to learn that the comfort and convenience they find provides a lightness of being rather than the gravity they need.
 You can almost hear the refrain of those who desperately try to fill this void with recognition of their material success or being a cool trend-setter: I have exercised my freedom to define myself and have succeeded in becoming unique and recognized, yet I still feel a deep yearning in my soul.